appdotnet/adn-comments/README.md

   };
 ```

 Once you have modified Gruntfile.js, we can install all the dependencies.
-This all assumes your in the root of the checkout.
+This all assumes your in the root of the repository.
 Run these commands:

 ```sh
 npm install    # install the node dependencies